 “They’re paying huge amounts of money for interest-rate transactions that have gone horribly wrong,” said Michael Greenberger, an expert on derivatives at the University of Maryland’s law school.
 “If this is a strategy that makes sense to do, then you do it, and you hire a banker.
 You can’t just walk to the corner store to underwrite bonds.”

-Municipal borrowers from the Metropolitan Water District of Southern California (MWDSCZ) in Los Angeles to Italian towns and Harvard University in Cambridge, Massachusetts, have paid billions of dollars to banks to end interest-rate swaps that didn’t protect taxpayers from unforeseen changes in interest rates.
+Municipal borrowers from the Metropolitan Water District of Southern California (MWDSCZ:US) in Los Angeles to Italian towns and Harvard University in Cambridge, Massachusetts, have paid billions of dollars to banks to end interest-rate swaps that didn’t protect taxpayers from unforeseen changes in interest rates.
 In the bets on borrowing costs, a municipal issuer and another party exchange payments tied to interest-rate indexes.

 Obligations linked to swaps initially sold by Wall Street banks as hedges to save tax dollars have cost the Detroit utility more than $500 million to unwind, an amount added to its debt.
 Before paying $314 million to end some of the agreements in June, it spent $222 million raised in a December 2011 bond sale to end others.

 The money used to unwind the swaps would almost cover the utility’s $571.7 million in planned capital spending for the five years through June 2016, according to bond documents.
 Or it would be enough for the sewer system’s $519.8 million fiscal 2013 budget, with millions to spare.

 The department, while a part of a city that’s under state fiscal oversight, operates as a separate entity with its own board and serves areas outside the municipality.
 It provides water to 3.8 million people in Detroit and 124 other communities, as well as sewerage to 2.8 million people in the city and 76 more cities and towns.